 To help answer those questions and more, let’s outline a philosophy on scaling marketing:

 Throughout this blog series on marketing, we’ve gone deep on metrics, dashboards and the tools you use to track them.
 We’ve covered budgeting and how the different areas of a marketing budget power your lead generation and product marketing.
 As marketing leaders, you need to effectively communicate the ROI of these marketing efforts to various stakeholders at your company, from other functional leaders to the CEO and CFO.
-This ensures that you have the necessary support, budget and collaboration with the broader team to grow marketing.
+This ensures that you have the necessary support, budget and collaboration with the broader team to expand.
 Below is a breakdown of the steps to do this effectively:

 1. Set expectations

 While on the surface it may sound like a big undertaking, launching an online course is pretty simple.
-In most cases, it is just an automated campaign of emails that link to content (i.e. articles or “lessons”) that are dripped to the lead in chronological fashion, guiding them through the lessons.
+In most cases, it is just an automated campaign of emails that link to content (i.e. articles or “lessons”) that is dripped to the lead in chronological fashion, guiding them through the lessons.
 Here is a breakdown of how to get started:

 1. Identify topics

 Start by figuring out what topics the course should include.
 This should be based around your company’s core story and positioning.
-For example, for my business selling mobile apps to health clubs, we might launch a course on “How to Grow your Club with Technology.”
+For example, for my business that sells mobile apps to health clubs, we might launch a course on “How to Grow your Club with Technology.”
 Throughout the course we’d outline best practices for launching new technology, including (but not limited to) mobile apps.
 This way, the lead is getting educated and nurtured.

 The CRM and marketing automation system are the two most important software packages that make up the modern marketing stack.
 Together, they serve as the core infrastructure required to operate a successful inbound marketing program.
 Therefore, it’s critical that you tightly integrate them, sharing data so leads get the right message at the right time.